 The life of your saddle depends on the care you give it.
 Take care of your investment with these leather care tips.

-Every new Circle Y saddle has been oiled and then lacquered with a protective finish, which means you don’t need to oil it for about six months.
+Every new Circle Y saddle has been oiled and then lacquered with our own water-based protective finish, which means you don’t need to oil it for about six months.
 If you’re riding a lot in dry or variable weather conditions, you should oil it sooner.
+If your saddle is a light color, use a leather conditioner product that is specifically designed for light leather so it will not darken the leather.
+Helpful tip for show or light colored saddles: oil the back of the leather, not the top, because the leather can darken.

 Unbuckle every buckle on your saddle and tack.
 Before you start cleaning, remove as much dust and dirt as possible with an air compressor or damp cloth.
 Leather is a natural material with pores so removal of debris will prevent grinding it into the crevices.
 Ideally your saddle should be wiped down after each ride.